MikyM/JackTheStudent/README.md

 - CI/CD via Github Actions generating Docker container and pushing to Heroku.
 - Uses Serilog for logging.

+Available commands (! prefix):
+- Logging: exam, test, shorttest, teamslink, labreport, homework, project, material, reminder
+- Showing logged data from all of the above using the plural version such as "exams".
+- weather, poll, help
+- funny commands such as: roll, chances, dead, alive, interact

+Jack automatically pings a certain role (role's ID and channel's ID set in config.json) 1 week before an exam, automatically updates time.

 ### Technologies used

 - .NET Core v3.1